 In today's information- and technology-driven business world, students need to be aware of three key factors.

 First, it is more crucial than ever to know how to organize and access information strategically.

 Second, success often depends on the ability to work as part of a team.

-Third, the Internet will play an important part in their work lives.
+Third, the Internet will play an important part in their work lives specially as analyst.

 This course, addresses these key factors.
-Also, provide a clear presentation of the concepts, skills, and techniques students need to become effective systems analysts who work with others to create information systems for businesses.
+Also ,provide a clear presentation of the concepts, skills, and techniques students need to become effective systems analysts who work with others to develop information systems.